-We are mindful, though, that when we as a college disaggregate our educational outcomes data by demographic group, we see racial disparity within all of what we have achieved, and fall short in achieving.
-If we view course completion as an indicator of our college's collective effort in helping students progress groups.
+We are mindful, though, that when we as a college disaggregate our educational outcomes data by demographic group, we see racial disparity within all groups.
 For example, course completion is one indicator that is used to assess students' progress in the classroom as well as on their educational journey.
 In 2019-20, our college's course completion rate was 81%, with non-low-income students' course completion at 84% and low-income students' course completion at 74%.
 Students with less financial means may have fewer resources.
 These results, disaggregated by ethnicity, demonstrate that across all ethnic groups, students from low-income households complete their courses at a lower rate compared to those who are not from low-income households.